sebastiendornel/animal-app/PROJECT_INFO.md

     X - analytics page

     Thursday, 4/17 To Do:
-        -animal can be created
+       X -animal can be created
-        -full CRUD for animal
+       X -full CRUD for animal
-        -fix approval bug.
+       X? -fix approval bug.
 Animal can only be approved once.

         TO DO
-        make sure we have the right links on each page hide edit page for adoptions
+       X make sure we have the right links on each page X hide edit page for adoptions
         login
         add images/styling
         fix seed data later